hammytheham/trexplot/README.md

 Use the trex_fig_return.py script as an example of methods to personally modify the returned graphics.

-Drop a message if you want new features or have bugs
+Drop a message if you want new features or have bugs.

+If you do use this code and feel inclined to acknowledge;

+H. Robertson & T.Benjakul, Trexplot, (2019), GitHub repository, https://github.com/hammytheham/trexplot/